Satisfactory Academic Progress Policy

 The Review Process

-Applicants will be reviewed for SAP at the end of every semester when grades are posted.
+Applicants will be reviewed for SAP at the end of every semester when all student body grades are posted.
+This typically occurs 2 weeks after the close of each semester.
+(Winter Term is considered part of the Spring semester and is evaluated along with Spring grades.)
 The College may conduct reviews on a case-by-case basis throughout the year.
 If grades are not yet posted, any financial aid award offered is tentative until the academic record is reviewed.

 Remedial and ESL Courses

-Financial assistance may be awarded to cover the cost of courses previously taken to improve a grade of D, F, W, NC, or I. Once a student passes a course, however, we will only pay for one subsequent attempt.
-Both attempts, even if aid was not received, will count in the SAP calculation.
+Financial assistance may be awarded to cover the cost of courses previously taken to improve a grade of D, F, W, NC, or I. However, once a student passes a course, Financial Aid will only award for one subsequent attempt.
+All attempts, even if aid was not received, will count in the SAP calculation.
 Repeated semester units will count toward the 90 unit maximum allowed.

 Financial Aid Warning

 Students who have not earned a 2.0 cumulative GPA or did not complete 67% of all units attempted will be placed on automatic warning status for one academic semester, during which they will maintain eligibility to receive student financial aid.
-There is no financial aid warning for the maximum time frame.
+There is no financial aid warning status for the maximum time frame; however, students are alerted when they are nearing their maximum time frame.